DariaKern/IndividualAnimalRe-IDDatasets/README.md

+# Individual Animal Re-ID Datasets
+### A collection of publicly available computer vision datasets for the re-identification of individual animals

-## **Publicly available animal re-ID datasets, arranged by date of publication.**
+Arranged by date of publicatipn.
 An asterisk (*) marks data derived from video footage. “n.a.” indicates that a corresponding publication could not be found.
 Source: [ Towards Automated Chicken Monitoring: Dataset and Machine Learning Methods for Visual, Noninvasive Reidentification ](https://doi.org/10.3390/ani15010001)

 | **Year** | **Publication** | **Dataset** | **IDs** | **Species** | **Annotations** |